 Let us see how to Create a Database in SQL Server, Rename, and Delete DB with an example of each.

-The syntax for creating a Database is:
+The syntax for creating a Database in SQL Server is shown below.

 CREATE DATABASE DName